prakharguptaz/Instructdial/README.md

 "index": "Required field.
 Instance number", "classes_in_options": "Optional field.
 Names of the classes for classfication", "candidates": "Optional field.
 Names of the classes for classfication":
-"metadata" : "Required dictionary.
+"metadata" : "Optional dictionary.
 It contains the fields that are not used during training, but can be used for eval.
 It conatins fields such as 'context', 'response', 'intent', 'acts', 'classes_in_options', 'candidates', 'action', 'sys_act', 'condition_response_str', 'chosen_transform', 'emotion', 'endswith', 'document', 'missing_response', 'swapped_response', 'graph', 'keywords', 'persona', 'strategy', 'slot_label', 'target'", }
 ```